Keeping Your Child Safe in Sport 2025 – for professionals

 Asking parents to play their part

-The part a parent plays in their child’s sport can have a big impact on their child’s wellbeing and how they feel about sport.
+The part a parent and carer plays in their child’s sport can have a big impact on their child’s wellbeing and how they feel about sport.

 We want sports parents to consider how they show support before, during and after sport.
-We’ll be asking parents to:
+We’ll be asking parents to watch a video to hear real children and parents discuss which actions matter most and then download questions to help them start conversations with their own child about the kind of support that works for them.

 What can you do for Keeping Your Child Safe in Sport Week 2025?

-- share a link to our Keeping Your Child Safe in Sport parents' page so that they can watch our video and download our questions (coming soon)
+Please share a link to our Keeping Your Child Safe in Sport parents' page with your parents so that they can watch our video, download our questions and start conversations with their child.

 Helping organisations to work with parents